| [Top] | [Contents] | [Index] | [ ? ] |

 mm-content-transfer-encoding-defaults

-qp-or-base64 may be used to indicate that for
+may be used to indicate that for

 each case the most efficient of quoted-printable and base64 should be